datavis-tech/reactive-model/README.md

 This is a re-design of [model.js](https://github.com/curran/model) that addresses the following issues:

  * The model.js syntax forces you to type each dependency property twice.
- * The model.js syntax does not encode the data dependency graph explicitly, it is expressed implicitly by setting model property values within model.when callbacks.
+ * The model.js syntax does not encode the data dependency graph explicitly, it is expressed implicitly by setting model property values within reactive functions (`model.when` callbacks).
- * The execution model of model.js uses setTimeout for every single edge in the data dependency graph.
-This can have a performance impact.
-Let's say setTimeout takes 4 ms to resolve.
-This means it would take 4 * d ms where d is the number of hops required through the data dependency graph.
+ * The execution model of model.js uses `setTimeout` to queue evaluation of every single edge in the data dependency graph.
+This can have a performance impact, and can lead to inconsistent system state while the dependency graph is being evaluated.
+Let's say `setTimeout` takes about 4 ms to resolve.
+This means it would take 4 * d ms to evaluate any full data dependency graph, where d is the number of hops required through the data dependency graph (there must be some graph theory term for this..).

 The core ideas of this redesign are: